 3. Modify hospital policies to support this age group

 Recognizing that adolescents and young adults have unique developmental needs, Lauren and Be Loud! work with UNC Hospitals to modify policies in the following areas:

 - Give independence.
 Wherever possible, give adolescents and young adults more freedom to move around the hospital as well as information about places that they might enjoy such as the Teen Center, the Starbucks patio, the labyrinth, and the chapels;

 - Maintain privacy wherever possible.
 Minimize disruptions during the day, allow adolescents and young adults to opt out of supports that don’t meet their needs, block out time during the day when only nurses and doctors can enter, and install privacy screens within hospital rooms;

 - Provide options for room decor.
 Attend to the unique needs of adolescents and young adults by allowing them to modify their room to fit their taste and interests wherever possible.
 Funds are available to maintain a supply of age-appropriate decor—lamps, posters, bedspreads, and other decorative elements.
 In most cases, patients are able to keep the items;

-- Consider ways to co-locate adolescent and young adult cancer patients.
-Although challenging to consider, there is evidence from the U.K.’s Teenage Cancer Trust that designing an adolescent and young adult “unit” or cluster of rooms has a transforming effect on this age group’s patient experience.
-Teenagers and young adults consistently report that being able to talk to peers going through what they are going through and not feeling isolated and lonely amid younger or older patients makes a huge difference in their treatment experience;
+- Increase interactions.
+Adolescents and young adults consistently report that having unstructured interactions with peers going through what they are going through and not feeling isolated and lonely amid much younger or older patients makes a huge difference in their treatment experience;

 - Fund training for healthcare providers.
 The program funds hospital staff to attend workshops and other training opportunities in complementary approaches such as restorative yoga, massage and meditation.